louchesprocket/pgnutil/README.txt

 Description

-Pgnutil is a command-line tool for performing various operations on Portable Game Notation (PGN) files.
+Pgnutil is a command-line tool for operating on Portable Game Notation (PGN) files.
 I wrote the tool because I like to run computer-chess tournaments for my own amusement, and found that calculating results was a nightmare due to a lack of very basic capabilities for handling PGN files.
 Common problems such as finding duplicate games, identifying time forfeitures, and even just figuring out if I had already played a particular pair of players against a particular set of test positions were nearly insoluble.
-After failing to find any applicable tool on the Internet (a fact that still astounds me), I wrote pgnutil.
+After failing to find any applicable tool on the Internet, I wrote pgnutil.

 Pgnutil works as a Unix-style command-line filter that performs matching/selecting and replacing functions on PGN files in conjunction